ctools/ctools/doc/source/users/user_manual/observations.rst

 where :math:`\tau_k` is the live time (or exposure) of observation :math:`k`.

-The XML file for a stacked On/Off observation has the same format as for a single On/Off observation:
+The :ref:`observation definition XML file <glossary_obsdef>` for a stacked On/Off observation has the same format as for a single On/Off observation:

 .. code-block:: xml